FREVA-CLINT/freva/README.md

 docker-compose up -d
 ```

-Dummy data can be injected into a running `docker-compose` environment with `make dummy-data`.
-This will add some example
+Dummy data can be injected into a running `docker-compose` environment with
-files into Solr and run an example plugin a few times to add some history data.
+`make dummy-data`.
+This will add some example files into solr and run an
+example plugin a few times to add some history data.

 When finished, tear down the environment with